-- 9. Need to excise a little more skin.
-If you are getting a brow lift in addition to an upper lid lift, it is not unusual for Dr. Pautler to remove some more lid skin after you are completely healed.
+- 8. Blindness: Bleeding in the deep tissues behind the eyeball can occur, especially when there is a lot of fat to be removed.
+The blood can cause pressure on the optic nerve, which can cause loss of vision.
+With good cauterization, according to the literature, is less than .05%.
+Fortunately, most plastic surgeons only read about this complication rather than experience it.
+Should this occur, immediate release of anything tight around the eyeball (incisions, sutures) must be done emergently. - 9.
+Need to excise a little more skin: If you are getting a brow lift in addition to the upper lid lift, it is not unusual for Dr. Pautler to remove some more lid skin after you are completely healed.
 This is because it is difficult to judge how much of a "lift" of the upper lid the brow lift will have when the patient is lying down on the table.
-Dr. Pautler will try to judge what is the best amount to remove at the time of the surgery, but keep in mind it is far easier to go back to remove some more skin than to have to go back and add some as a graft.
+Dr. Pautler will try to judge what is the best amount to remove at the time of surgery, but keep in mind it is far easier to go back to remove some more skin than to have to go back and add some as a graft.
 With an upper lid lift alone, rarely does more skin need to be excised. - 10.
-Upper lid ptosis: This refers to difficulty opening the upper lid, which is common right after the surgery from swelling.
+Upper lid ptosis: This refers to difficulty opening the upper lid, which is common right after surgery from swelling.
 However, long-term difficulty can result from damage to the structures that lift the upper lid.
 Should this happen, which is very unlikely, there are surgical procedures to correct this problem.